cs2620-pr/fp-tor-replica/engineering_notebook.md

 4. **Destination Server**: Receives the final decrypted message and returns a response
 5. **Cryptographic Utilities**: Provides shared encryption/decryption functionality
 - **Relay Management:** Dynamically start, stop, and monitor relays.
 Each relay acts as a node in the onion routing network.
-- **Destination Server:** Acts as the endpoint for messages traversing the relay chain.
+6. **Destination Server:** Acts as the endpoint for messages traversing the relay chain.
-- **Client Messaging:** Users can send messages through a configurable chain of relays, experiencing layered encryption and decryption.
+7. **Client Messaging:** Users can send messages through a configurable chain of relays, experiencing layered encryption and decryption.
-- **Visualization:** The frontend allows users to visualize the relay network, see the relay chain for each message, and step through the encryption/decryption process.
+8. **Visualization:** The frontend allows users to visualize the relay network, see the relay chain for each message, and step through the encryption/decryption process.
-- **User Management:** Supports user registration, login, and chat functionality.
+9. **User Management:** Supports user registration, login, and chat functionality.

-The system operates using the following workflow:
+The system runs according to the following process:

-1. Relay nodes generate asymmetric key pairs on startup and register with the CDS
+1. Relay nodes generate asymmetric key pairs upon startup and register with the CDS.
-2. A client requests a circuit of relays from the CDS
+2. A client requests a circuit of relays from the CDS.
-3. The client encrypts its message in multiple layers ("onion encryption")
+3. The client encrypts its message in layers (onion encryption).
-4. The message passes through each relay, with one layer of encryption removed at each step
+4. The message traverses through the relays, with a layer of encryption removed at each relay.
-5. The destination server receives the final message and sends a response back through the circuit
+5. The destination server receives the final message and sends a response back through the circuit.
-6. The response travels back through the relays, with each adding a layer of encryption
+6. The response travels back through the relays, with each adding a layer of encryption.
-7. The client receives and decrypts the response
+7. The client receives and decrypts the response.

 ### Architecture
 - **Backend (Flask + Python):**
-  - Hosts API endpoints for relay management, user management, and message routing.
+  - Our backend hosts API endpoints for relaying management, user management, and message routing.
-  - Uses psutil for robust process discovery and management, allowing relays and the destination server to be started/stopped regardless of how they were launched.
+  - We use psutil for reliable process discovery and management, allowing relays and the destination server to be started/stopped regardless of how they were initiated.
-  - Maintains a database for users and messages.
+  - We maintain a database of users and messages.
 - **Relays:**
-  - Each relay is a separate process, identified by port and optional ID.
+  - Each relay is a separate process identified by a port and an optional ID.
-  - Relays register with a central directory server (CDS) and forward encrypted messages.
+  - Each relay registers with a central directory server (CDS) and forwards encrypted messages.
 - **Destination Server:**
-  - Receives and decrypts the final message in the chain.
+  - The destination server is the last point in the relay chain, where the final message in the chain is received and decrypted.
-- **Frontend (React + JS/HTML/CSS):**
+- **Frontend (React + JS / HTML/CSS):**
-  - Provides a dashboard for relay/server management and network visualization.
+  - The frontend dashboard has functionality for user/relay management, server management, and network visualization.
-  - Allows users to add relays, start/stop the destination server, and monitor real-time status.
+  - Users can add relays, start and stop the destination server, and view their real-time status.
-  - Visualizes the relay chain and encryption steps for educational purposes.
+  - The dashboard visualizes the relay chain and the encryption steps for educational purposes.
 - **Client:**
-  - Can be run from any computer (with network access to the server) to send messages through the relay chain.
+  - The client can be run on any computer (with access to the server) in order to send messages through the relay chain.

 ### 2.2 Threat Model and Security Goals

 Our system aims to address the following privacy threats:

-- **Connection Linking**: No single relay can determine both the source and destination
+- **Connection Linking**: No single relay can determine both the source and destination.
-- **Endpoint Identification**: The destination doesn't know the client's identity
+- **Endpoint Identification**: We have configured our code such that the destination doesn't know the client's identity.
-- **Traffic Analysis**: Layered encryption prevents message tracing through the network
+- **Traffic Analysis**: Our layered encryption prevents message tracing through the network.

-While our implementation is for educational purposes and lacks many of the security features of real Tor, it demonstrates the core technical principles that enable anonymous communication.
+Our implementation demonstrates the core technical principles that enable anonymous communication.

 ## 3. Component Design and Implementation